SC EPSCoR/IDeA Solicitation Number 8-CRP2018

 - Prior Relevant Research

-Describe the proposed research project including significance of research, research topic, and relevant literature related to the proposed work.
+Describe the proposed research project including significance of research and a review of relevant literature related to the proposed work.

 - General Research Plan of Work